 For this reason, the Rule should not provide for withholding the address and telephone number of a victim-witness when other witnesses' addresses and numbers are disclosed, unless the "victim" or the attorney for the government can establish a special need for secrecy.
 Even then, the court should be able to consider disclosure of the information to defense counsel under a protective order restricting the further dissemination of that information.
-The proposed rule would create an elaborate and burdensome procedure for "victims" that is not available even for confidential informants or "cooperating" co-defendants (which are much more common situation).
+The proposed rule would create an elaborate and burdensome procedure for "victims" that is not available even for confidential information).

 The suggestion in the Note that the court might "authorize the defendant and his counsel to meet with the victim in a manner and place designated by the court" is unhelpful.
 The defendant personally will rarely if ever participate in the interviewing of witnesses during the pretrial investigation of a case.
-"Victims" who are willing to meet with defense counsel (and counsel's investigator) will do so.
-Others can be approached, within the limits of professional standards, to seek information from them.
+"Victims" who are willing to meet with defense counsel (and counsel's investigator) will do so.7 Others can be approached, within the limits of professional standards, to seek information from them.